bws0013/CoverLetterWriter/README.md

 Update as of 10/17/17

 I am just updating this project to accept a list of companies and job names and make a series of letters.

+*****

+Update as of 10/18/17

+This project accepts a csv file which should contain job title,job name.
+The program reads through this file and creates cover letters following the input template.

+Include the template inside of Letters_Demo_Input Include the company,job list inside of Letters_Demo_Input

+Before running the program run the pre_run_script_demo.sh script (./pre_run_script_demo.sh).
+This will create all of the directories for you so that you don't need to worry about spelling.